coffee2code/disable-search/readme.txt

     * Default `WP_TESTS_DIR` to `/tmp/wordpress-tests-lib` rather than erroring out if not defined via environment variable
     * Enable more error output for unit tests
 * Change: Note compatibility through WP 4.7+
+* Change: Remove support for WordPress older than 4.6 (should still work for earlier versions back to WP 3.6)
 * Change: Update copyright date (2017)

 = 1.5.1 (2016-01-15) =